Shadow Knight (character): Fictional character biography

 It is later revealed that the person killed was not Randall but an impostor with implanted memories.
 Randall is actually a member of the Cult of Khonshu, having been mystically enhanced with impenetrable skin and superhuman strength by Princess Nephthys.

 During the Shadowland storyline, Randall mysteriously re-emerged as the Shadow Knight, convinced by The Profile that he is the next Khonshu avatar on Earth.
 Sharing essentially all of the Moon Knight's powers, except that he can emit a radioactive blast from his eyes, the two are almost evenly matched.
 Randall attacks Moon Knight's pregnant girlfriend, Marlene.
 The two eventually meet up in New Orleans following the mysterious Sapphire Crescent.
 Randall ends up using a hostage as a shield with a bomb, and Moon Knight is out of throwing crescents; however, Moon Knight launches the Sapphire Crescent and kills his brother.

 The Shadow Knight made his return in Strange #4 as a revenant, under the direction of the Blasphemy Cartel, enemies of Clea Strange.
 His body was taken over by rebellious dead souls that reanimated it and fought Clea Strange and her mother, the warlord Umar.

 Powers and abilities

 Nepthys' "lunar treatments" granted him superhuman strength and external durability, although his internal organs were like those of a normal human's.
 Randall Spector possessed extensive training in espionage and military combat tactics.
 However, he was barely able to access these skills after becoming insane.

+Randall's hellbent genes give him the ability to absorb other people's life force to enhance himself.